Sauvignon Blanc Grape Variety: The Great Divider

 Nevertheless, we cannot pretend that Clairette Blanche is an easy-going variety.
 For example, it tends to bud early, increasing the risk of spring frost attacks.
 It needs warm, dry conditions and calcareous soils to yield high-quality berries, albeit Clairette is also highly susceptible to drought and leaf burn.
 It ripens relatively late in the season, usually after the Marsanne and Viognier have been picked in the Rhône.
 Rain at harvest time can also be a massive issue, as Clairette Blanche is very sensitive to downy mildew and bacterial blight.

-But the central problem with Clairette is its tendency to crop at high yields.
+However, the central problem with Clairette is its tendency to crop at high yields.
 In this case, we’re dealing with a vigorous and potentially over-productive grape variety unless its canopy is strictly pruned throughout the growing season.
 Only then can the oenologist hope to create a high-quality wine.

 Conventional wisdom dictates that Clairette Blanche should be used to make bright and fruity white wines for early consumption.
 Yet if the berries are harvested late in the season, they will typically produce textured wines with high alcohol and moderate acidity – not exactly the height of fashion.
 For this reason, many wineries are now pursuing earlier harvests to accentuate the grape’s citrus profile and lovely minerality.
 However, varietal expressions remain the exception to the rule – most producers in the South of France use Clariette as blending material.

 It is often said that the variety is notoriously prone to oxidation.
 Therefore, many producers favor protective handling in the cellar.
 This will involve adding sulfur to the press, minimum skin contact, cold-settling, and fermentation in stainless steel tanks.
 If all goes to plan, the resulting young wine should be fruity, aromatic, and fresh as a daisy.
-The blending process can begin before the wine is subject to fining, filtration and bottling.
+The blending process can begin before the wine is subject to fining, filtration, and bottling.

 Of course, not everyone subscribes to this approach.
 Certain winemakers in the Rhône and Languedoc prefer to use neutral oak to make Clairette Blanche, arguing that it benefits from the gentle, controlled oxidation and enhanced mouthfeel.
 If this is done with care, there is no doubt that a richer and more complete wine will emerge.
 Maturation on the fine lees (dead yeast cells) is occasionally practiced to add more weight and depth.

 But if you want to observe a point of difference, head to the beautiful town of Valence.
-Here, generations of families have adopted the ‘méthode ancestrale’ to produce their sparkling wines – an ancient technique that bares little resemblance to the méthode champenoise.
+Here, generations of families have adopted the ‘méthode ancestrale’ to produce their sparkling wines – an ancient technique that bears little resemblance to the méthode champenoise.
 It involves bottling partially-fermented wines with a level of residual sugar and typically about 4.5% alcohol; the wine achieves its sparkle through a continuation of the first fermentation.
 No liqueur de tirage is added, and the final product must contain at least 35 grams of sugar.
 The result is a sweet, fluffy style of fizz with stone fruit and citrus aromas.
 Very much the antithesis of Champagne, and all the better for it!

 Clairette Blanche is quite a conundrum.
 On the one hand, we’re talking about a grape rarely produced as a mono-varietal style, in stark contrast to Viognier, for example.
 But, on the other hand, in the vast majority of cases, it constitutes less than 30% of the final blend, adding freshness and citrus fruit to the varied white wines of southern France.
 Such a role might almost be described as ignominious if we wanted to be uncharitable.

-Yet from another point of view, Clairette is a grape of extreme importance in the South of France.
+Yet, from another point of view, Clairette is a grape of extreme importance in the South of France.
 It is used in several key appellations throughout the wider zone, including Vaucluse, Clairette du Languedoc, Châteauneuf-du-Pape, Bandol Blanc, and Côtes du Rhône.
 Loyal growers (those who have not traded the grape for Sauvignon Blanc) appreciate its complex bouquet, good freshness, and silky texture.
 They would not grub up their Clairette vines for anything or anyone.
 To them, it is as integral to the landscape as the soil and garrigue that carpet this part of the world.

 In a nutshell, Clairette du Languedoc offers wine lovers an opportunity to explore the road less traveled.
 There are approximately 100 hectares under vine in the zone; vineyards are cultivated across 11 villages, including Adissan, Cabrières, Ceyras, Le Bosc, Lieuran-Cabrières, and Nizas.
 The leading climats (vineyard sites) are found to the west of Montpellier, planted at the base of the eastern slopes of the Montagne Noire.
 These hillside plots offer the benefits of diurnal temperature variation, which is invaluable in keeping acidity levels sufficiently high.
 Indeed, this was one of the factors that encouraged Bertrand to invest in the appellation.